Posts

 Image

 A 7-Day Devotional by Bishop Raymond Rivera “Can anything good come out of Nazareth?”
 (John 1:46) Sometimes the greatest move of God begins in the most unexpected place—right in your own neighborhood, your own house, your own life.
 This devotional journey invites you to rediscover the sacred in what feels familiar, ordinary, even dismissed.
 For seven days, let’s seek God in the overlooked corners of our world—and our hearts.
-Day 1: Homegrown Glory Scripture: “A prophet is not without honor except in his hometown…” – Matthew 13:57 Reflection: Jesus was overlooked in Nazareth—not because He lacked power, but because people thought they already knew Him.
+Day 1: Homegrown Glory Scripture: “A prophet is not without honor except in his hometown…” – Matthew 13:57 Jesus was overlooked in Nazareth—not because He lacked power, but because people thought they already knew Him.
 Familiarity can blind us to glory.
 God often works through the people and places closest to us, yet we miss it because it looks… ordinary.
-Application: Journal about someone close to you—a family member, friend, neighbor—who quietly inspires you through faith, resilience, or love.
-Call to Action: Reach out and affirm them today.
-Let t...
+Journal about someone close to you—a family member, friend, neighbor—who quietly inspires you through faith, resilience, or love.
+Reach out and affirm them today.
+Let them know you see the glory in them.
+Day 2: ...